The author is a former preschool and kindergarten teacher with a master's degree in special education. She advocates for kids to play more.

-As I visit preschools from year to year, circle times keep getting longer and longer, stretching to 45 minutes or even an hour.
-The sad truth, though, is that children's attention spans haven't changed, staying at approximately 15 minutes.
-Years ago when circle time began, it was a way to establish a sense of community.
+Over many years of visiting preschools, I've seen circle times get longer and longer, stretching to 45 minutes and even an hour.
+The sad truth, though, is that children's attention spans haven't changed at all, staying steady at approximately 15 minutes.
+When circle time first began, it was a way to establish a sense of community.
 There were songs to sing, stories to read, games to play, and dances to do.
 Everybody was engaged, happy, and felt a sense of belonging.

 9. A Small Classroom